saridout/ziegler/README.md

 Ziegler is a layer of convenience functions on top of matplotlib to suit my particular plotting preferences.

 # Panel Layout
 Many layout commands in matplotlib, e.g. ``fig.tight_layout()``, change the size of the figure.
-The primary goal of srplot's layout algorithm, invoked by calling zfig.render(), is to achieve a tight layout without changing the specified figure dimensions.
+The primary goal of ziegler's layout algorithm, invoked by calling zfig.render(), is to achieve a tight layout without changing the specified figure dimensions.

 To achieve a tighter or looser spacing of the panels, the Figure's ``inner_margin_pt`` variable, which specifies the margins between panels and the adjacent axis labels in points (1/72 of an inch) should be adjusted.